French conquest of Algeria: Conquest of the Sahara

 The French expedition to conquer the Saharan lands began in March 1844 at Biskra, a strategic location near Constantine in the Zibra region, with Louis-Philippe, due d'Aumale, a twenty-two-year-old general leading the troops.
 The necessity of arriving at Constantine by a different route, following the firm and successful resistance of the amir Abdel Kader and the bey of Constantine Haji Ahmed, led to the decision to assault that specific area.
 In truth, the Sahara's dry environment and non-strategic location, at least for the first French colonial intentions, were not worth the army's time and effort.
 The French, on the other hand, were able to maintain a successful policy in the Sahara, which tried to make the conquest as bloodless as possible by forming partnerships with specific tribes.
 In truth, not all local leaders supported Abdel Kader's colonial resistance efforts, with partnerships between French officials and certain local leaders serving as one of the biggest roadblocks.
 Promises of future recognition for Ahmed ben Salem, a tribe commander who put up resistance to Kader's plans in the Sahara Desert, for example, made the French-hostile resistance in the towns, first, much more difficult, and, second, produced a negative impression on the local population.
 Following this, the French army was able to control the many revolts, both by secret alliances and the use of power and coercion and power in specific cases.

-In 1881, the Algerian coast was completely at the hand of the French government.
-Moreover, the past clashes in the Sahara and the difficulties encountered had made any future possibilities of a final annexation of the whole Sahara region scarce.
+In 1881, the Algerian coast was completely under the control of the French government.
+However, past clashes in the Sahara and the difficulties encountered had made any future possibilities of a final annexation of the whole Sahara region remote.
 Nevertheless, rivalries with the British Empire and the death of Lieutenant-Colonel Paul Flatters at the hands of Tuareg forces triggered a final French expedition.
 In 1902, a French military expedition entered Hoggar Mountains and defeated Kel Ahaggar in a battle in Tit.
 The conquest of the Saharan lands in Algeria finished in 1903 when France conquered the kingdom of Kel Ahaggar.
-Noticeable, the French policies in Sahara focused on the already well-known strategy of "divide and rule" and on attacking the enemy from multiple sides, In fact, even if Tuareg groups were poorly armed, their knowledge of the environment and resistance to the climate conditions made them dangerous enemies.
-Furthermore, the Sahara expedition was not seen by everyone as a strict necessity for the French state, both because of its numerous difficulties in the strategic plans that were proposed and because of the lack of certainty in its development.
+Noticeably, the French policies in Sahara focused on the already well-known strategy of "divide and rule" and on attacking the enemy from multiple sides.
+The Tuareg groups, if poorly armed, still made for dangerous enemies because of their knowledge of the environment and resistance to the climate conditions.
+Additionally, the Sahara expedition was not seen by everyone as a strict necessity for the French state, both because of its numerous difficulties in the strategic plans that were proposed and because of the lack of certainty in its development.